Originally written in June 2025. This is a more detailed version of a talk from around the same time.

 Depending on who you listen to, that means either:

-Reality, as usual, is less dramatic and more interesting.
+The reality is less dramatic and more useful.

 A normal day for most engineers in 2025 looks something like this: